lokmeinmatz/telematik2020_inet/1/swiss_local_routing.md

-# 1.1: Basic Overview of Configuration
+# 1.1: VLAN and Swiss network

 ## Hosts
 Hosts are given an IP address and a standard gateway.
 Students and Staff are in different subnets.
 The `/23` subnet gets split up into two `/24` subnets.